 Henry came from humble beginnings.
 Early on he adopted an honest and tenacious work ethic.
 In 1861 President Lincoln called for volunteers, Henry enlisted.
 He was 18.
 Henry Lawton was destined to become a soldier, a leader of men.
 And he was, for nearly four decades.
 He led from the front line.
 Always.
 And he never asked his men to do anything that he had not, or would not do himself.
 General Henry Lawton was a Medal of Honor recipient.
 He was a principled, fierce warrior.
 He was a loving husband and father.
 A beloved uncle.
 A Difference-maker.

 In 1908, Indianapolis hired a gifted visionary, George Edward Kessler, a German-born landscape architect with considerable engineering and city planning ability as well.
 Because he loved his work, he loved Garfield Park.
 It became his jewel.
 Kessler had great respect for the rich horticultural heritage of Garfield Park.
-Today the rainforest exhibit is an exciting place to explore, for young and old alike.
+Today, the Conservatory boasts a display of tropical plants from around the world as well as a selection of seasonal surprises, providing an exciting place to explore, for young and old alike.
 Let us make your day!

 It was George Kessler who envisioned the Sunken Garden with beautiful walkways and fountains.
 He imagined the summer plantings to be “entirely formal in character,” and to include less formal displays to enhance the elegant Sunken Garden.
 In 1916, F.W.
 Darlington of Chicago was hired to design and build the fountains in the Garden.
 Few cities can boast of such a place as Garfield Park.
 How grateful we are to the generations of caretakers!